FirebirdSQL/firebird/doc/sql.extensions/README.packaged_temporary_tables.md

 External SQL access rules:

-- Header tables can be accessed externally as `[{schema_name}.package_name.table_name` (for example, `pkg.t_pub`).
+- Header tables can be accessed externally as `package_name.table_name` or `package_name%package.table_name` (for example, `pkg.t_pub` or `pkg%package.t_pub`).
+- Schema-qualified packaged table access uses the three-part form `{schema_name}.package_name.table_name`.
-- Body tables cannot be accessed externally and are only valid inside routines of the same package body.
+- Body tables cannot be accessed externally and are only valid inside routines of the same package body, including when using `%package`.

 Index DDL rules:

 - Packaged temporary table indexes must be declared inline in `TEMPORARY TABLE`.
 - Standalone index DDL commands are not allowed for packaged tables:
   `CREATE INDEX`, `ALTER INDEX`, `DROP INDEX`, `SET STATISTICS INDEX`.

+`COMMENT ON` support:

+- `COMMENT ON TABLE package_name.table_name IS ...` is supported for packaged temporary tables.
+- `COMMENT ON TABLE package_name%package.table_name IS ...` is also supported.
+- `COMMENT ON COLUMN package_name.table_name.column_name IS ...` is supported for columns of packaged temporary tables.
+- `COMMENT ON COLUMN package_name%package.table_name.column_name IS ...` is also supported.
+- This applies to both header-declared public tables and body-declared private tables.
+- Descriptions are stored in the regular metadata fields `RDB$RELATIONS.RDB$DESCRIPTION` and `RDB$RELATION_FIELDS.RDB$DESCRIPTION`.

 ## Name Isolation